-- Consolidates resources and upholds operational uniformity by streamlining the integration of resources across cloud, on-premises, and edge environments, guaranteeing consistent rules and centralized control from a single interface. - Facilitates network service delivery via job automation, workload balancing, and efficient network programming, hence allowing rapid adaptation to evolving requirements. - Facilitates troubleshooting by offering an extensive overview of the network, hence simplifying the identification and resolution of problems promptly. - Enhances data center security by shielding applications and data via integrated security measures such as IDS, IPS, and micro segmentation, hence mitigating cyber risks.
+- Consolidates resources and upholds operational uniformity by streamlining the integration of resources across cloud, on-premises, and edge environments, guaranteeing consistent rules and centralized control from a single interface. - Facilitates network service delivery through job automation, workload balancing, and efficient network programming, hence allowing rapid adaptation to evolving requirements. - Facilitates troubleshooting by offering an extensive overview of the network, hence simplifying the identification and resolution of problems promptly.

-III.
+Enhances data center security by shielding applications and data through integrated security measures such as an intrusion detection system, intrusion prevention system, and micro segmentation, hence mitigating cyber risks.

 VXLAN AND EVPN: CONCEPTS AND ARCHITECTURE